-Rebecca Cheung is the Program Director of the Principal Leadership Institute.
-In addition to her responsibilities and teaching in the PLI, Dr. Cheung regularly contributes to the broader educational landscape at the local, state, and international level.
+Rebecca Cheung is the Executive Director of the GSE's Leadership Programs, comprising the Principal Leadership Institute and LEAD Ed.D.
+In addition to her responsibilities and teaching in the GSE, Dr. Cheung regularly contributes to the broader educational landscape at the local, state, and international level.
 She has served as a member of several advisory and working groups convened by the California Teacher Credential Commission and the California Department of Education and also served in advisory capacities to local schools and museums.
 Dr. Cheung has also served as an international consultant on issues related to principal preparation and educational leadership.

 Prior to joining UC Berkeley in 2011, Rebecca worked for over 15 years in Oakland Unified School District and Berkeley Unified School District as a teacher, vice principal, elementary principal and middle school principal, and Director of Evaluation and Assessment.
 Rebecca earned her doctorate from the Graduate School of Education at UC Berkeley in 2008.
 In 2013, she was named an Emerging Leader by Phi Delta Kappan, a program that recognizes innovators, thought leaders, problem solvers, and change agents who are making a difference in the field of education.